jry4/Ping-Pong-Projekt-Teko-Netzwerktechnik/README.md

 ```
 2. Start the file Pong.py in the Console
+3. Start the file Proxy.py in the next Console
-3. Start the file Ping.py in the Console
+4. Start the file Ping.py in the third Console
-4. Follow the instructions in the Console
+5. Follow the instructions in the Console